 Social media can help make your brand visible or relevant, but often, you cannot monetize the number of views, likes, and comments.

-Moreover, you don’t have full control over whether your target viewers will see your post.
+You don’t have full control over whether your target viewers will see your post.

 For instance, your new Facebook post may appear near the top of the page of your subscribers’ feed when it is newly posted.